mlk2991/anonymous/README.rst

 ====================
 3.1 Don't login to your personal accounts (e.g. email, social media)
 --------------------------------------------------------------------
+This should self-evident.
+You might not be able to create throaway accounts for all of your favorite websites because they might ask you to provide a phone number when registering.
+Also, careful to not use one of your regular email addresses when registering anonymously.

+**Important tip:** Be always focused when connected to Tor so that you don't inadvertently login to one of your personal accounts.

 3.2 Don't readily open any file (e.g. PDF, pictures, videos) no matter who sent it
 ----------------------------------------------------------------------------------